 The Infectious Disease Institute is a Harvard-wide initiative that operates in conjunction with the NIH-sponsored Harvard-wide Program on Antibiotic Resistance/Boston Area Antibiotic Resistance Network.
 This alliance promotes interdisciplinary collaboration between Harvard-affiliate hospitals and industry partners to screen and validate new compounds and for microbial infections—many of which can affect the eye.
-Members of the Infectious Disease Institute also explore the cellular mechanisms of infection (including host-pathogen interactions) and the genetics of microbial pathogens (such as viruses, bacteria, and fungi) to identify novel therapeutic targets.
+Members of the Infectious Disease Institute also explore the cellular mechanisms of infection (including host-pathogen interactions) and the genetics of microbial pathogens (such as viruses, bacteria, and fungi) to better understand the proliferation and spread of antibiotic resistance and identify novel therapeutic targets.

 Major Research Breakthroughs

 In the last 20 years, our faculty have speaheaded many new innovations and advances in the field.
 Notably, they have:

 - Established a 10,000-strain repository of clinical isolates and new molecular-based infection diagnostics to improve eye care

 - Developed a new rapid PCR-based diagnostic test for the leading causes of infectious uveitis

 - Identified a mechanism for the evolution of novel adenoviruses that cause epidemic keratoconjunctivitis

 - Pioneered new comparative and functional genomics technologies to discover how staphylococci and streptococci infect the ocular surface